jaredschnelle/LiveSharp/README.md

 # LiveSharp
 Original hot reload solution for .NET platform.
 This project has mostly been superceded by a built-in hot reload in .NET 6.
 However, there are still many issues with the native hot reload, that's why I decided to open LiveSharp to the public

+This is a fork of https://github.com/ionoy/LiveSharp and I'm not the original author of the bulk of this code!

 # Demo Project

 * There is a simple sample / demo project in the /Demos/Simple-Blazor-Server folder.
 Simply set that as the startup project and run after you have started livesharp-server via the command line.